Tauern Cycle Trail Circuit or from Krimml to Passau?

 The Tauern Cycle Trail packages from the cycle tour organisers (see above) offer many advantages such as luggage transport from accommodation to accommodation.

-For individual planning, luggage transport can be arranged with your respective host.
-13 cycling-friendly companies on the Tauern Cycle Trail offer luggage transport at a fixed price of EUR 12.00 per piece of luggage to the next accommodation (prerequisite: at least two pieces of luggage and notification of the next accommodation by the guest on the eve of checkout).
-These 13 companies are marked separately in the free Tauern Cycle Trail Folder.
+For individual planning, luggage transport can be arranged with your respective host (prerequisite – notification of the next accommodation by the guest on the eve of checkout).
+Accommodation offering this service are marked separately in the free Tauern Cycle Trail Folder.
 Here you can download the Tauern Cycle Trail Folder in pdf format (german) with all cycle-friendly companies.

 Should I pre-book accommodation?